zapier/visual-builder/docs/_partners/planning-guide.md

 Or imagine a “New Email” trigger in an email app.
 Users may want to watch for specific email messages, so include a trigger field to filter which emails trigger the Zap.

 **Include workflow scenarios**, where some action inside your app triggers a Zap.
-In an email or chat app, a “New Starred Email” trigger lets users do something in your app to triggers a Zap.
+In an email or chat app, a “New Starred Email” trigger lets users do something in your app to trigger a Zap.
 This helps users build automated workflows that start with an action on their part.

 ![Update filter in Zapier](https://cdn.zapier.com/storage/photos/4763f54f5baef4f65afd8cf25186696b.png)